A TTL-based Approach for Content Placement in Edge Networks: General Edge Networks

-Figures~\ref{7nodecache-hit} and~\ref{7nodecache-size} show results for path $p_4=\{4, 6, 7\}.$ From Figure~\ref{7nodecache-hit}, we observe that our algorithm yields the exact optimal and empirical hit probabilities under MCDP.
-Figure~\ref{7nodecache-size} shows the probability density for the number of contents in the cache network.
+Figure~\ref{7nodecache-non} shows results for path $p_4=\{4, 6, 7\}.$ From Figure~\ref{7nodecache-non} (Left), we observe that our algorithm yields the exact optimal and empirical hit probabilities under MCDP.
+Figure~\ref{7nodecache-non} (Right) shows the probability density for the number of contents\footnote{The constraint~(\ref{eq:hpbmcdp1-general}) in problem~(\ref{eq:max-mcdp-general}) is on average cache occupancy.
+However it can be shown that if $n\to\infty$ and $B_l$ grows in sub-linear manner, the probability of violating the target cache size $B_l$ becomes negligible \cite{dehghan16}.} in the edge network.
 As expected, the density is concentrated around their corresponding cache sizes.
 Similar trends exist for paths $p_1$, $p_2$ and $p_3$, hence are omitted here.